adambonsu/selenium-ruby-net-read-timeout/README.md

 * can consistently recreate issue with a 5 second delay between calls
 * can still intermittently (50%) recreate the issue with a 3 second delay between calls
 <<What about launching and interacting with a page???>>
 * problem is not with the app
 * problem is not related to cucumber
 * Increasing Capybara::config.default_max_wait_time to 30000 - no affect
+* Using ruby 3.0.0 does not fix the issue

 ## Task